kubi57/ESP8266/pong-clock/README.md

 A tiny little pong clock.
 Instead of describing it, look here: http://youtu.be/Su3f5w3nEbg

-Upon startp it connects to an ntp server and fetches the exact time.
+Upon start it connects to an ntp server and fetches the exact time.

 ###Required hardware:
 - ESP8266